Nanyang Style - Interior Design Guide

 Incorporate cane, jute, or seagrass through baskets, lampshades, and area rugs.
 These pieces lend instant warmth and tactility to any room.
 Aim for two or three woven accents per space to unify the look without dominating it.

-Set up a small grouping of easy-care plants like monstera, bird-of-paradise, or palm.
-Use ceramic or clay pots for an earthy touch.
-If sunlight is limited, consider shade-loving ferns or snake plants for greenery without fuss.
+Set up a small grouping with easy-care plants like monstera, bird-of-paradise, or palm.
+Opt for ceramic or clay pots.
+If sunlight is limited, consider using shade-loving plants like ferns or snake plants.

 Opt for wall paints or textiles in shades of sand, foggy blue, or pale stone.
 These colors reflect the seascape and soften the tropical intensity, making a space feel restful and beachy.
 Paint a single accent wall or scatter cushions in these hues to set the tone.